jrmoulton/tmux-sessionizer/README.md

 ### Configuring defaults

 ```
-USAGE:
+Configure the defaults for search paths and excluded directories

-    tms config [OPTIONS]
+Usage: tms config [OPTIONS]

-OPTIONS:
+Options:
+  -p, --paths <search paths>...
+The paths to search through.
+Shell like expansions such as `~` are supported
+  -s, --session <default session>    The default session to switch to (if avaliable) when killing another session
       --excluded <excluded dirs>...
 As many directory names as desired to not be searched over

-        --full-path <display full path>
-            Use the full path when displaying directories [posible values: true, false]

-    -h, --help
-            Print help information

-    -p, --paths <search paths>...
-            The paths to search through.
-Paths must be full paths (no support for ~)

       --remove <remove dir>...
 As many directory names to be removed from the exclusion list

-    -s, --session <default session>
-            The default session to switch to (if avaliable) when killing another session
+      --full-path <true> <false>     Use the full path when displaying directories [possible values: true, false]
+  -h, --help                         Print help

 ```

 ## Installation